xgenadam/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: Naked twins are the case where for a given set of peers(row, col, unit) there may be a case where for any two cells there can only be two options.
 In such cases we can eliminate these possible values from other peer.
+Effectively we are adding the constraining the remaining peers of a set to exclude naked twins.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: From the introductory lessons we develloped a solution to sudoku puzzles, the constrains we provided for the simple case were to consider acceptable values based on rows, columns and subgrids/squares.
+We extend this with the diagonals and apply the same rules (only choice, reduce and tree search) to include the diagonal constraints.

 ### Install

 This project requires **Python 3**.